 - further develop essential skills at textual analysis and be able to read and interpret modern literary texts in Spanish

-- further develop the ability to express himself/herself in written and oral Spanish, both on literature and more generally
+- further develop the ability to express himself/herself in written and oral Spanish, both about literary and cultural topics, as well as more generally

 - is able to analyse academic texts and draw their own conclusions

 - can demonstrate knowledge and ability to engage in an academic discussion in shorter pieces of writing, using clear and correct Spanish

 - is able to further extend his or her knowledge, skills, and understanding through continued studies or employment.